codica2/redirect-s3-cf/README.md

 ![](gitlab-www-banner.jpg)

-If you want to redirect (non-www to www) to your static website hosted on S3 and delivered by CloudFront this guide is for you.
+If you want to redirect (non-www to www) to your static website hosted on S3 and delivered by CloudFront, this guide is for you.

 ## Prerequisites